0bserver07/Mah-Paper-Notes/Fully Character-Level Neural Machine Translation without Explicit Segmentation.md

 To understand the significance of this paper, we have to reflect a little on the previous approaches that has been applied towards machine translation in the line of Neural Machine Translation.

 * Mapping direct character from source to target language is a challenge.
 That's why most of the NMT researches have been almost all at word-level.
-* Most Attentional Neural Machine Translation model follow some variation of this architecture:
+* Most Attentional Neural Machine Translation models follow some variation of this architecture:

  `an encoder, a decoder and an attention mechanism`